neurodata/checklists/paper.md

 1. title < 80 characters
 2. abstract < 250 words
-3. first sentence of every paragraph describes the entire paragraph
-3. last sentence of every paragraph links to next paragraph
 4. no misspelled words
 6. table captions are above tables (unlike figure captions)
 8. ratio of contents is approximately 20:60:20 for intro:results:discussion